FACTBOX-When is the first Republican primary debate? Who will be there? | Politics

 Eight top Republican presidential contenders will take part on Wednesday in the first debate of the 2024 primary election cycle.
 Here are some facts about the showdown: WHEN AND WHERE WILL IT TAKE PLACE?

-The debate will take place at the Fiserv Forum in downtown Milwaukee on Wednesday at 8 p.m. local time (0100 GMT on Thursday) and will be broadcast on Fox News.
+The debate will take place at the Fiserv Forum in downtown Milwaukee on Wednesday at 9 p.m.
+ET (0100 GMT on Thursday) and will be broadcast on Fox News.
 Wisconsin, where Milwaukee is located, is one of the most politically competitive states in the nation, and both Democrats and Republicans will be fighting hard to win there in the 2024 presidential election.

 Republicans are set to hold their national convention there in roughly 11 months, where they will formally nominate a challenger to take on Democratic President Joe Biden.
 WHO WILL BE THERE?